baku89/pave/docs/guide.md

 These functions are appropriately memoized, so even if called multiple times for the same path, not all calculations are re-executed.
 However, if you make destructive changes to the path data and then call these functions, you may not get the correct results.

-Therefore, when modifying path data, it is recommended to use utility functions that generate new path data (such as `moveTo` or `lineTo` similar to the Canvas API):
+Therefore, when modifying path data, it is recommended to use utility functions that always return new path data rather than modifying original path (such as [`moveTo`](api/modules/Path.html#moveto) or [`lineTo`](api/modules/Path.html#lineto) similar to the Canvas API):

 ```ts
 let p = Path.moveTo(Path.empty, [10, 10])